14islands/14islands-com-v2/app/blog/_posts/2017-02-15-responsible-push-notifications-on-the-web.md

 ## Under the hood

-There is both front and back-end logic behind this push notification solution.
+There is both front and back-end logic behind the solution.
 The front-end has a Service Worker to listen to messages when people are not browsing the site.
 Meanwhile, the back-end stores subscriptions and sends messages to its registered browsers.

 Instead of building all this ourselves, we decided to use [OneSignal](https://onesignal.com/) as our push notification provider.
-OneSignal enables to easily send messages, manage subscriptions and [more](https://documentation.onesignal.com/docs#section-why-should-i-use-onesignal-).
+OneSignal enables us to easily send messages, manage subscriptions and [more](https://documentation.onesignal.com/docs#section-why-should-i-use-onesignal-).

 OneSignal also has support for Safari on Desktop, it uses a non-standard way for push notifications.
 Here is the complete browser support: